 All new employees are trained in the Code of Integrity upon joining SGS and all existing employees and contractors undertake annual refresher courses.

 Our Supplier Code of Conduct

-In 2017, a Supplier Code of Conduct was developed by procurement and sustainability experts within our Group.
-This is publicly available and sets out SGS’s requirement that all suppliers and their suppliers operate a zero-tolerance approach to modern slavery and that non-compliance can result in the termination of our relationship with any supplier.
+SGS has a Supplier Code of Conduct that is publicly available and sets out SGS’s requirement that all suppliers and their suppliers operate a zero-tolerance approach to modern slavery and that non-compliance can result in the termination of our relationship with any supplier.
 SGS United Kingdom continues to require vital suppliers to commit to our Supplier Code.

 Our Supplier Due Diligence Process

-In 2017, the SGS Group began to implement a new procurement system and rationalise our supplier base, which, in 2018, allowed us to mandate a more detailed self-assessment questionnaire to obtain information from certain new and existing suppliers to enable us to give each an ethical risk rating.
+In 2017, the SGS Group began to implement a new procurement system and rationalise our supplier base which in 2018 allowed us to mandate a more detailed self-assessment questionnaire to obtain information from certain new and existing suppliers to enable us to give each an ethical risk rating.
 This rating now dictates how often we will review that supplier and the depth of the review required to properly monitor compliance with the MSA.
 We initially focussed upon our top 50 existing suppliers by spend and we targeted operationally critical new suppliers.
-In 2018, we moved to a more risk-based management system, screening suppliers from higher-risk geographical areas and/or offering higher-risk services, such as security, cleaning, catering, waste, laundry, logistics and hospitality, and also suppliers of higher-risk goods, such as branded merchandising.
+We then moved to a more risk-based management system screening suppliers from higher risk geographical areas and/or offering higher risk services such as security, cleaning, catering, waste, laundry, logistics and hospitality and also suppliers of higher risk goods such as branded merchandising.
 We continued to assess suppliers based on spend too.
 In the event that we judge a supplier to represent the highest potential risk (on the basis of the screening and pre-qualification stages), we will look to initiate an audit process against the standards set out by SEDEX.